 If a student decides that there are no grounds for submitting formal charges, or if he or she is encouraged to resolve the matter through informal means, with the consultation and assistance of such persons as those listed above.
 The pursuit of such informal resolution does not prevent the aggrieved student from submitting formal charges at a later date if informal resolution fails.

-Throughout the informal procedures for the resolution of grievances, both the student and the faculty member may each be accompanied and represented by an advisor of his or her choosing from among the Amherst College faculty, administration, staff or student body, and the student may be accompanied and represented by such an advisor in the presentation of formal charges to the dean.
+Throughout the informal procedures for the resolution of grievances, both the student and the faculty member may each be accompanied and represented by an advisor of his or her choosing from among the Amherst College faculty, administration, staff or student body, and the student may be accompanied and represented by such an advisor in the presentation of formal charges to the provost and dean of the faculty.

-Upon receipt of such charges, the dean of the faculty will provide written copies to all of the parties against whom the complaint is directed.
-Within one week of receiving a formal charge, the dean of the faculty will proceed as follows:
+Upon receipt of such charges, provost and dean of the faculty will provide written copies to all of the parties against whom the complaint is directed.
+Within one week of receiving a formal charge, provost and dean of the faculty will proceed as follows:

-If the dean deems the charges insufficiently serious or insufficiently supported by evidence to warrant a formal hearing, he or she decides the matter himself or herself.
+If the provost and dean of the faculty deems the charges insufficiently serious or insufficiently supported by evidence to warrant a formal hearing, he or she decides the matter himself or herself.
 This decision can be appealed to the president.

-If the dean determines that the charges, if proven, are sufficiently serious that, for cause, the imposition of either dismissal, suspension from service for a stated period, demotion in rank, or deprivation of pay would be warranted, he or she shall immediately initiate the procedure for the imposition of such sanctions as provided in Section III.I.2.
+If the provost and dean of the faculty determines that the charges, if proven, are sufficiently serious that, for cause, the imposition of either dismissal, suspension from service for a stated period, demotion in rank, or deprivation of pay would be warranted, he or she shall immediately initiate the procedure for the imposition of such sanctions as provided in Section III.I.2.

-In order to protect the integrity of a potential appeal, once formal charges are submitted to the dean of the faculty, he or she must not discuss the case with the president.
+In order to protect the integrity of a potential appeal, once formal charges are submitted to the provost and dean of the faculty, he or she must not discuss the case with the president.

 Each Hearing Board will elect its own chair.
 The chair of the Hearing Board will preside over the hearing, maintaining good order and recognizing who is to speak.
 He or she will be responsible for keeping a summary record of the proceeding.
 A verbatim transcript may be taken at the discretion of the chair, and will be taken if requested by a member of the Hearing Board or by either party to the dispute.